 Ska Brewing World Headquarters 225 Girard St., Durango, CO 81303

-We are closing early at 4pm Thursday, January 26th for a private event.
-Regular Hours: 9am-8pm M-F; Sat 11am-7pm & Sun Noon-6pm.
-A tour of our fantastic 100% wind-powered brew fortress is pretty simple: We show you around the place, tell some stories and feed you the freshest craft suds in the land.
-Tours are at 4pm Mon-Sat.
-And there’s a beer garden too, featuring The Container Of Food!
-The Container is open 11am-8pm M-F; Saturday 11am-7pm & Sunday Noon to 6pm.
+Hours: 9am-9pm M-F; Sat 11am-9pm & Sun 11am-7pm. **We will be closing at 5pm Saturday, July 22nd.** A tour of our fantastic 100% wind-powered brew fortress is pretty simple: We show you around the place, tell some stories and feed you the freshest craft suds in the land.
+Tours are Daily at 4pm.
+And there’s a beer garden, featuring The Container Of Food!
+The Container is open 11am-9pm Monday through Saturday and Sunday 11am-7pm.